Kalukwo/Cloud-Formation-Templates/README.md

 For detailed information about the resources created by this template and their configurations, refer to the CloudFormation template file and AWS documentation.

 ---

-This README now includes information about the Application Load Balancer and the additional security groups for the various EC2 instances in your architecture.